 "When Patty was about nine, she and her other siblings were excited about all the presents they had hoped to get.
 Mama was sad because there was very little money to even buy a small gift for each child.
 We made all preparations for the big day - cleaning, baking, and getting the tree.
 I cannot remember what gifts we got that year.
 As days passed, mama got madder and madder.
 She had sold our very small flock of chickens to a neighbor who lived up the road.
 He was a shady character and my older sister and I didn't want to be near him.
 He took the chickens home before Christmas with a promise to pay mama for them soon.
 Finally, he came over in January with the money.
 Mama exploded in anger and shouted, 'I needed that money for Christmas.
 You ruined our Christmas."

 How can Patty forget the Christmas of 1965 as she recalled to me!

-"I remember best the year 1965 when I had emergency appendix surgery and got out of the hospital on Christmas Eve.
+"I remember best the year 1965 when I had emergency appendix surgery and got out Burlington Hospital on Christmas Eve.
 My sister Bea was baking cookies and listening to the Beatles.
 It felt so good to be home after a week in the hospital.
 I think that year Daddy and Bea went across the creek and walked the horses - Shortcake and Lily - home through the town of Honey Creek because the creek had frozen and Daddy could no longer carry hay to the other side without getting wet.
 He would walk on the rocks at the crossing but it froze somewhat so it was slippery and unsafe.
 I believe we all got paint-by-number sets with oil paints.
 Beatrice had a scene to paint and I had a horse's head.
 We all loved our gifts."